patriciamcphee/portfolio/blog/2023-09-14-explore-the-role-of-conversation-design.md

 4. **Emotional Intelligence:** Conversations must connect emotionally, requiring designers to build empathy into AI responses.
 5. **Iterative Feedback:** Conversation design is a living, breathing entity that must continually evolve based on user feedback and emerging trends.

-## Case studies: Conversation Design in action
+## Case studies: Conversation design in action

 A host of companies have successfully leveraged conversation design to enhance their customer interactions.
 Here are some insightful case studies: